HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/get-hpovmanagedsan.md

 ## Description

-SANs are Fibre Channel \(FC\) or Fibre Channel over Ethernet \(FCoE\) storage area networks that connect servers to storage systems.
+SANs are Fibre Channel (FC) or Fibre Channel over Ethernet (FCoE) storage area networks that connect servers to storage systems.
 The possible states for SANs are:

     * Discovered - A SAN that is not associated with a network.
 SANs are automatically discovered when a SAN manager is added to HPE OneView.
     * Managed - A SAN that is associated with one or more networks in HPE OneView.
 Only managed SANs can be configured to be automatically zoned by HPE OneView.

 Direct attach SANs

-HPE OneView creates a direct attach SAN \(flat SAN\) automatically when you configure an enclosure with a logical interconnect that contains a direct attach uplink set.
-HPE OneView names the direct attach SAN using the format .
-The created SAN is a Fibre Channel \(FC\) direct attach SAN that is not zoned, and cannot be edited.
+HPE OneView creates a direct attach SAN (flat SAN) automatically when you configure an enclosure with a logical interconnect that contains a direct attach uplink set.
+HPE OneView names the direct attach SAN using the format <interconnect><uplink set>.
+The created SAN is a Fibre Channel (FC) direct attach SAN that is not zoned, and cannot be edited.

 {% hint style="info" %}
 HPE OneView creates a SAN for each interconnect module that is connected to a direct attach Fibre Channel network.
 {% endhint %}

 Zoning policy